Policies and Procedures

 Support to Families

-• Kids’ Corner Limited believes in building trusting and supportive relationships with families, staff, and volunteers in the group.
+• Kids’ Corner believes in building trusting and supportive relationships with families, staff, and volunteers in the group.

 • Parents are made aware of the Child Protection policy.

-• Kids’ Corner Limited makes clear to parents its role and responsibilities in relation to Safeguarding the children, such as for the reporting of concerns, providing information, monitoring of the child, and liaising always with the local social services department.
+• Kids’ Corner makes clear to parents its role and responsibilities in relation to Safeguarding the children, such as for the reporting of concerns, providing information, monitoring of the child, and liaising always with the local social services department.

-• Kids’ Corner Limited continues to welcome the child and the family whilst investigations are being made in relation to any alleged abuse.
+• Kids’ Corner continues to welcome the child and the family whilst investigations are being made in relation to any alleged abuse.

-• Kids’ Corner Limited follow the Safeguarding procedures as set by North Yorkshire safeguarding board in relation to the setting’s designated role and tasks in supporting the child and the family, after any investigation.
+• Kids’ Corner follow the Safeguarding procedures as set by North Yorkshire safeguarding board in relation to the setting’s designated role and tasks in supporting the child and the family, after any investigation.

 • Confidential records kept on a child are shared with the child’s parents or those who have parental responsibility for the child in accordance with the procedure and only if appropriate under the guidance of the North Yorkshire safeguarding partnership.